mantinone/basic-fullstack-guide/README.md

-# Express-Pug-Postgress basic full-stack guide
+# Full Stack Guided Tour, with Express, Pug, and Postgresql
-This repo aims to be a helpful guided tour of how to build a basic full-stack web app using Node.js and postgresql.
+This repo aims to be a helpful guided tour of how to build a basic server-rendered full-stack web app using Node.js and postgresql.
 It assumes you already have a fundamental understanding of javascript and know how to clone a repository from github.

 This README will help you get setup and take you step by step through the project to highlight different parts of the process and help you understand what's going on.